HTTPArchive/almanac.httparchive.org/src/content/en/2020/jamstack.md

 queries: 17_Jamstack
 featured_quote: Stats suggest almost twice as many Jamstack sites exist now than in 2019.
 Developers enjoy a better development experience by separating the frontend from the backend.
 But what about the real-user experience of browsing Jamstack sites?
 featured_stat_1: 154%
-featured_stat_label_1: more mobile websites built with Jamstack in 2020
+featured_stat_label_1: Increase in Jamstack websites in 2020
 featured_stat_2: 1 gram
-featured_stat_label_2: CO2 is emitted by the median Jamstack page load
+featured_stat_label_2: CO2 emitted the median Jamstack on page load
 featured_stat_3: 38%
-featured_stat_label_3: Jamstack sites are built using Next.js (three times more than any other framework!)
+featured_stat_label_3: Jamstack sites built using Next.js
 ---

 ## Introduction